Salt and hypertension: does sea salt lower blood pressure?

 Doctors have done a great job educating their patients about the connection between Sodium and hypertension.

+But how does this knowledge translate into action, and what is the best action to take?
 People tend to like simple solutions.
 They search for advice on the Internet and usually choose to use sea salt instead of table salt.
 This sounds easier to do than eliminating salt all together ( another popular piece of advice) or following special diets.

 How will sea salt lower blood pressure?